Skip to Content

 The trafficking of illicit goods -including drugs- is an international phenomenon which has a devastating impact on social and economic development as well as on public health.

 Orchestrated by transnational criminal groups operating across different continents and also often involved in other criminal activities (e.g.: kidnapping, money laundering, etc.), illicit goods trafficking has become a primary source of terrorist funding, further destabilising world stability.
-This phenomenon is difficult to stop due to its changing nature.
+This phenomenon is difficult to stop due to its fast-changing nature.

-One of the most important illicit flow routes through the Atlantic Ocean starts from Latin America to Europe, by way of the Caribbean and West Africa.
+One of the most important illicit flow routes through the Atlantic Ocean stretches from Latin America to Europe, by way of the Caribbean and West Africa.
 As criminal networks constantly adapt their methods, resources and transport routes, it is important to target all affected regions at the same time and to anticipate displacement effects of targeted areas, taking into account the complex criminal environments and the criminal convergence points in all regions of the world.

 The EU Global Illicit Flows Programme